+As a Louisiana ophthalmologist, I’m particularly concerned about the potential danger that Mardi Gras parades can pose to people’s eyes as they try to catch the best throws.
 Eye injuries of all types occur at a rate of more than 2,000 per day.
-And according to experts, simply taking a few precautions and wearing proper safety glasses can prevent more than 90 percent of reported eye injuries.
+However, simply taking a few precautions and wearing the correct eyewear can prevent more than 90% of reported eye injuries.

-- Never use fireworks.
+- Never using fireworks.
 Even sparklers burn hot enough to melt gold.

 - Be careful with household chemicals, since many can burn your eyes’ delicate tissue.

 - Always wear appropriate eye protection when playing sports.

 - Check for rocks and debris before mowing the lawn or trimming the hedges.